Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 On-device learning for field-trainable anomaly detection (2017-present)

-In the following, OSL-UAD is demonstrated with some selected applications.
+OSL-UAD is demonstrated with some selected applications in the video below.

 - Mineto Tsukada, et al., “A Neural Network Based On-device Learning Anomaly Detector for Edge Devices”, IEEE Transactions on Computers (TC), Jul 2020.
 (Featured Paper in July 2020) [Open Access]